UVStyle-Net: Unsupervised Few-shot Learning of 3D Style Similarity Measure for B-Reps: Related Work

-Many further works utilize and extend the use of first order statistics of network activations to improve style transfer results, e.g. GAN based methods \cite{Lehtinen,Zhanga,Jiang2020}; however, these methods rely on a generator to align the activations to these statistics while generating an output image, with the main focus on the quality of the output images rather than the interpretability of the statistics in defining an explicit style distance metric for arbitrary inputs.
-To explicitly disentangle style and content for arbitrary inputs Park \etal \cite{Park2020} propose an auto-encoder architecture that adopts the technique of swapping inputs at various layers and a GAN based encoder and discriminator that is able to effectively separate structure and texture.
+Many further works utilise and extend the use of first order statistics of network activations to improve style transfer results, e.g. GAN based methods \cite{Lehtinen,Zhanga,Jiang2020}; however, these methods rely on a generator to align the activations to these statistics while generating an output image, mainly focusing on the quality of the output images rather than the interpretability of the statistics in defining an explicit style distance metric for arbitrary inputs.
+To explicitly disentangle style and content for arbitrary inputs \cite{Park2020} proposes an auto-encoder that adopts the technique of swapping inputs at various layers and a GAN based encoder and discriminator that is able to effectively separate structure and texture.

 Azadi \etal \cite{Azadi} propose a few-shot learning approach for font style transfer in which stacked conditional GANs are used to generate unseen characters in a target style from a small number of observed examples.
 This method is, however, specific to font generation and relies on supervised pre-training using the style labels.